juanifioren/django-oidc-provider/README.rst

 Django OIDC Provider can help you providing out of the box all the endpoints, data and logic needed to add OpenID Connect capabilities to your Django projects.

+Support for Python 3 and 2.
+Also latest versions of django.

 Read latest docs for more info.

 https://github.com/juanifioren/django-oidc-provider/blob/master/DOC.md